jimeh/common-flow/common-flow.md

   changes in the source branch should be incorporated into the change branch via rebasing.
 - **Merge Target** - A branch that is the intended merge target for a change branch.
-Typically the merge target will be the branch that a change branch was created from.
+Typically the merge target branch will be the same as the source branch.
 - **Maintenance Branches** - Used for maintaining old versions and releasing PATCH updates when the master branch has moved on.
 Should follow a `stable-X.Y` naming pattern, where `X` is MAJOR version and `Y` is MINOR